Lalbagh Fort: Tomb of Bibi Pari

 The tomb of Bibi Pari, the daughter of Shaista Khan, is in the middle of the complex.
 There is a central square room.
-It contains the remains of Pori Bibi covered by a false octagonal dome and wrapped by brass plate.
+It contains the remains of Pori Bibi, covered by a false octagonal dome and wrapped by a brass plate.
 The entire inner wall is covered with white marble.
 Eight rooms surround the central one.
 There is another small grave in the southeastern corner room.

 Lalbagh Fort Mosque

-The mosque has three domes, and is relatively small for a large site, with a water tank for ablutions in front.
-The mosque has an oblong planof 66'9" x 33'6" externally and 53'8" x 20'2" internally.
+The mosque has three domes and is relatively small for a large site, with a water tank for ablutions in front.
+The mosque has an oblong plan of 20.34 × 10.21 m externally and 16.36 × 6.15 m internally.